dobs/faraday_middleware-reddit/README.md

 A collection of Faraday middleware for use with the Reddit API.

+This project is the backbone for [reddit-base](https://github.com/dobs/reddit-base).
+If you're building a client from scratch or just want to get up and running quickly you might want to check it out instead.

 ## Installation

 Add this line to your application's Gemfile: